d12frosted/elpa-mirror/melpa/ob-ipython-readme.txt

+;;; Commentary:

-Org-Babel support for evaluating Python source code using IPython.
+;; Org-Babel support for evaluating Python source code using IPython.